cmudrc/OpenSeeSimE/README.md

 ## Dataset Description

-The OpenSeeSimE benchmark comprises multimodal data from 12 distinct simulation examples (6 structural, 6 fluid dynamics) generated using standard engineering simulation software (Ansys).
+The benchmark comprises multimodal data from 12 distinct simulation examples (6 structural, 6 fluid dynamics) generated using standard engineering simulation software (Ansys).
 Each simulation is represented in three modalities:

 - **Images**: Static visualizations of simulation results (.png format)
 - **Videos**: Animated visualizations of simulation behavior (.gif for structural, .mp4 for fluid)